Honors Capstone Project

 The theoretical perspectives that I employ in my research include liberalism, neoliberal institutionalism, and constructivism.
 Constructivism is the most effective theoretical perspective through which to examine my research due to its construction of health and self-determination as human rights.
 Prior to my analysis, I present a brief history of the Israeli/Palestinian conflict, Israel/Palestine in the UN system, as well as background information on WHO and UNRWA.
 I use the quantitative method of statistical analysis and qualitative methods of content analysis and archival research.
 I examine health statistics, economic indicators, conflict statistics, and World Health Assembly agendas.
 This paper attempts to present both the Israeli and Palestinian narratives regarding the conflict and its effects on the various populations involved.

 Siegal, Ilana, "The Economic, Health, and Psychological Effects of the Israeli-Palestinian Conflict" (2017).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 1015.

 Creative Commons License